kakilian/artworks/README.md

 ## Wireframes

-- To plan the structure and user experience of the application, a series of wireframes were created to represent key pages and layout flows.
-These wireframes helped giude the development process and ensured that both functionality and usability were prioritized from the beginning.

-- The wireframes were designed using Word and reflect the core paths users would follow to navigate, vrowse, and purchase arework.
+- The wireframes were designed using Mircosoft-Word and reflect the core paths users would follow to navigate, vrowse, and purchase arework.

 ### Overview of Wireframes Created: